-- 4.1 The Strategy sets out the plan requirements within the Provision of Primary Minerals for the County for the 18 year period covering 1st January 2012 to 31st December 2029.
+4.1 The Strategy sets out the plan requirements for the provision of primary minerals for the County for the 18 year period covering 1st January 2012 to 31st December 2029.
 The provision made ensures an adequate and steady supply of minerals for land won sand and gravel and silica sand.
-Policies S8 and S9 provides the policy framework for this whilst the explanatory text presents the justification. - 4.2 The additional Plan provision is: - 40.67 million tonnes of sand and gravel; and - 0.39 million tonnes for silica sand - 4.3 After making allowance for past production rates and the mineral capacity of existing permitted sites from the 1 January 2012 onwards, the Plan proposes that additional site-specific land allocations for mineral extraction should be made in the form of new Preferred Sites (this includes site extensions and new sites). - 4.4 The Preferred Sites as defined in Policies P1 and P2 provide for the following amount of mineral resource up to 2029, - 40.824 million tonnes of sand and gravel extraction; and - 0.39 million tonnes of silica sand - 4.5 This is comprised from 16 allocations on 10 sites, of which 13 are extensions to existing quarries and 3 are new sites. - 4.6 The approach to meeting the mineral supply needs of the County has necessitated a reliance on landowners and the mineral industry to come forward with site proposals for consideration.
+Policies S6 and S7 provide the policy framework for this whilst the explanatory text presents the justification.

+4.2 The additional Plan provision is:

+- 40.67 million tonnes of sand and gravel; and - 0.39 million tonnes for silica sand

+4.3 After making allowance for past production rates and the mineral capacity of existing permitted sites from the 1 January 2012 onwards, the Plan proposes that additional site-specific land allocations for mineral extraction should be made in the form of new Preferred Sites (this includes site extensions and new sites).

+4.4 The Preferred and Reserve Sites as defined in Policies P1 and P2 provide for the following amount of mineral resource up to 2029,

+- 40.824 million tonnes of sand and gravel extraction with 31.824mt coming from Preferred Sites and 9mt coming from Reserve Sites; and - 0.39 million tonnes of silica sand

+4.5 This is comprised of 16 allocations on 10 sites, of which 13 are extensions to existing quarries and 3 are new sites.
+Of these 16 allocations 2 would be Reserve Sites.

+4.6 The approach to meeting the mineral supply needs of the County has necessitated a reliance on landowners and the mineral industry to come forward with site proposals for consideration.
 This ensures there is a high probability that the proposed sites will come forward as planning applications as they have been actively promoted by mineral operators and landowners.
 The number of sites that ultimately came forward substantially exceeded those that were needed and as such a robust process for site selection was developed.
-The policy principles and the site assessment and site selection process for identifying the location of Preferred Sites are set out in a separate technical report accompanying this Plan. - 4.7 This built upon an extensive programme of testing and evaluation of the merits of potential alternative sites, and an analysis of the findings of public consultation and stakeholder engagement during several stages of plan preparation.
-The methodology (below) has been refined since previous consultations applied.
-A Sustainability Appraisal Report is also available as a supporting document explaining how Sustainability Appraisal/ Strategic Environmental Assessment (SA/ SEA) has informed and influenced the selection of the Preferred Sites. - 4.8 The following considerations support the number and location of Preferred Sites identified in the Plan, in accordance with the spatial strategy, through a 5 stage site selection process as follows:
+The site assessment and site selection process for identifying the location of Preferred Sites and Reserve Sites was set out in a separate technical report entitled 'Site Assessment Report'.

+4.7 This built upon an extensive programme of testing and evaluation of the merits of potential alternative sites and an analysis of the findings of public consultation and stakeholder engagement during several stages of plan preparation.
+A Sustainability Appraisal Report is also available as a supporting document explaining how Sustainability Appraisal/ Strategic Environmental Assessment (SA/ SEA) has informed and influenced the selection of sites.
-- The deliverability of the sites has been established, including the presence and quantity of the mineral resource and the capability of the site being worked, at least in part, within plan period i.e. by 2029.
-The ability to process the material on-site was also a factor taken into consideration. - Sites have been chosen with regard to their environmental and social acceptability by avoiding imposing any unacceptable adverse impacts on public health and safety, amenity, the environment, local community or highways.
-Factors considered against all sites include the relevant planning background, ecology and designations, historic environment, agriculture, proximity to sensitive uses, water, hydrology and flood risk, traffic and transportation, recreation, amenity and pollution and restoration and after-use.
-These criteria were applied consistently across all the mineral sites based on a traffic light scoring system (e.g., Red Amber Green) where red meant that an impact was severe and could not be mitigated.
-Site which scored red for any criteria were not taken forward for further assessment.
-The testing of alternative site proposals revealed a preference towards providing for extensions to existing sites and this outcome is reflected in the choice of proposed sites - The potential proximity to growth areas and efficiency in the dispersal of mineral supply in order to minimise mineral miles is also a feature of site selection.
-Mineral sites that were selected had to be well placed to disperse mineral supply via the main highway network to the key centres and areas of growth in particular (whilst acknowledging that ongoing development is expected across all Districts).
-This is consistent with the spatial strategy which seeks to reduce HGV mineral miles. - An approach was also taken to identify sites within 250m of a settlement boundary and where a significant amount of the site were located within this distance it became a factor against the site being selected.
-This addresses the lack of consideration which was considered to be afforded to people and communities during previous consultations.
-It reflects a policy stance rather than a reflection of potential harm. - Potential cumulative transport impacts were assessed to avoid situations whereby more than one site needing to make use of a particular stretch of road or a certain junction could result in adverse impacts. - The potential for biodiversity, habitat creation, wider community benefit and restoration limitations were also considered.
-Those sites which could contribute to the achievement of biodiversity, habitat creation targets or wider community benefits performed strongly under this category which will provide the platform to delivering the habitat creation target under Policy S12.
-The availability of inert infill for restoration was also taken into account in that sites which might require significant quantities of material for restoration, e.g., for landscape or other environmental reasons, became a factor against such sites being selected due to the difficulties in acquiring sufficient quantities of inert materials to back-fill to original contour levels.